gregyjames/textrank-/README.md

 # textrank++
-Textrank implementation in C++.
+Textrank implementation in C++ that is able to summerize long pieces of text.
 Built using libBoost and [libNumCpp](https://github.com/dpilger26/NumCpp).